zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 I will be a good heart and thus gather the genitals willingly.
 How to collect the singles at the will of breaking, and how to separate the parts Wannahua and Divide are not added, but the ease is the doer of sorrow.
-Thus collects the singles with the idea of breaking “The Lobby and Cage with the Cage and the Cage The distance is the lobies, the fish, the crusher, and the code.
+Thus collects the singles with the idea of breaking "The Lobby and Cage with the Cage and the Cage The distance is the lobies, the fish, the crusher, and the code.
 Disposal.
 Done.
 Do not be born.

 [Msdiv 164] (#msdiv164) {#msdiv164 .ref .msdiv} (14 - 15)

 [APZ 164.1] (#apz164 .1) {#apz164 .1 .ref .apz} "Transfer
-“Do not” is a particular transaction that was relegated to discipline.
+"Do not" is a particular transaction that was relegated to discipline.
 It's this The meaning was not expected.
 How to Transaction, Cutters and Bowl or robe with the hosts, or any other piercing or deceptive Growing up is what takes their thing and what is his own thing: